Proverbs 13:10 says,“Where there is strife, there is pride. But wisdom is found in those who take advice.”

 When my children were born, I wanted to do it right.
 I wanted to work hard and be a good momma and love them fiercely and raise them to become the adults they were meant to be.
 I read books, thought things through, and sought to do it all well.

-And yet, I had a child who would not sleep, a child who would not eat, a child with sensory processing issues and a child who lied.
+And yet, I had a child who would not sleep, a child who would not eat, a child with sensory processing issues, and a child who lied.
 A lot.
 So, I read more, prayed more, and did not discuss these struggles with friends.
 A part of me was embarrassed.
 But, if I am totally honest, behind that embarrassment lay a bigger issue.
 Pride.
+I wanted my life to look more put together.
+Struggles made me feel like a failure as a mom.
+When they did well in spelling, were complimented on their table manners, or responded lovingly to others, I felt proud and would openly share, but no one wants to share the difficult stuff.